 Hospital Medicine Administration and Management is a complex process and requires unique knowledge and skills that are often unattainable in a conventional Hospital Medicine residency.
 Learning proper Hospital Medicine Administration often takes years of trial and error and on the job training.
-Therefore, we designed this fellowship to allow for the rapid assimilation of critical Hospital Medicine management skills by completing an intensive one-year curriculum combining academic rigor with community practice.
+Therefore, we designed this fellowship to allow for the rapid assimilation of critical Hospital Medicine management skills by completing an intensive one-year curriculum combining academic rigor with community practice set in the Greater Los Angeles area.

 Graduates of the fellowship would be expected to pursue leadership positions in Hospital Medicine Administration/Management, and utilize the knowledge and skills afforded them to positively impact practice environments and patient care at a local, state and national level.